A sunset view of the Benjamin Franklin Bridge with Philadelphia's skyline in the background. Warm colors illuminate the cityscape.

 7 Motorcycle Maintenance Tasks You Can Do Yourself

-- Finally keep it clean.
-You want your bike to look its best, but the very act of detailing your bike may allow you to loose components, parts that need to be replaced, or other problem areas.
+7. Finally, keep it clean.
+You want your bike to look its best, but the very act of detailing your bike may allow you to lose components, parts that need to be replaced, or other problem areas.

 As a long-time New Jersey motorcycle attorney, I’ve seen this old saying play out a hundred times: although it may seem inconvenient, “an ounce of prevention is worth a pound of cure.”